On the distinguishability of geometrically uniform quantum states: Geometrically uniform ensembles

 The symmetry of GU ensemble simplifies the state discrimination problem in many ways.
 For instance, there exists an optimal measurement generated by the group, i.e., $\Pi_g=g\Pi g^\dagger$ with generator $\Pi\geq 0$, satisfying $\sum_g \Pi_g = \one$.
 In this case the optimal success probability is given by $p^*=\tr(\Pi\rho)$ \cite[Thm.~2]{eldar2004optimal}.

 For the pretty good measurement (PGM) in \eqref{eq:pgm}, using the $G$-invariance of the average state $\overline{\rho} = \frac{1}{n}\sum_{g\in G}\rho_g$,

 In particular, the PGM is always optimal for pure state GU ensembles \cite{eldar2004optimal}.
-We will give a different proof of this result by directly computing the success probability of the PGM in Section \ref{sec:pureGU}.
+We will give a simpler proof of this result by directly computing the success probability of the PGM in Section \ref{sec:pureGU}.

+Many instances of state discrimination involve geometrically uniform ensembles, as the following selection of examples demonstrates.